• Skip to primary navigation

 Health Mix called as Sathu Maavu in Tamil is an alternative breakfast even prescribed by doctors for the kids & toddlers who leaves to school in the early mornings.

 Its a long time wish for me to post homemade sathu maavu powder.
-Amma usually makes a version with just multigrains but this version my neighbour shared it with me as she feeds this porridge for her daughter daily.
+Amma usually makes a version with just multigrains but this version was shared by my neighbour.
 I made a batch of this saathu maavu powder for mittu and after that I am stocking this up regularly.

 This is sure time consuming process but worth the effort.
 It took me 3 days for making this Sathu Maavu as buying, measuring, washing, drying and finally roasting yes it takes a lot of time so start making only when you have time.

-You can feed this for babies after 1 yr and we elders can also have it.
-I have it atleast 2-3 times a week, sometimes as a sweet porridge with jaggery and sometimes as salt porridge with buttermilk.
+You can feed this for babies after 1 yr and elders can also have it.
+We have it at least 2-3 times a week, sometimes as a sweet porridge with jaggery and sometimes as salt porridge with buttermilk.
 You can check out the porridge recipe here.

 Each household has a different version of sathu maavu recipe and this one is my staple since 10 yrs.
 This comes to me handy for making many dishes apart from porridge.